 What’s happening now?

-This project is being constructed in two phases.
+This project is being constructed in three phases.

 Project Background and Goals